SReddy-96/TOP-shopping-cart/README.md

 - Testing
   - Using Vitest to test the API and the filling of components
   - Make sure the state is being filled and passed between components

+example:
+Headline:
+Welcome to TOA Shop – Your One-Stop Online Shopping Experience!

+Subheadline:
+Explore a wide range of products, from electronics to home essentials, all powered by the TOA API.

+Body Text:
+Looking for high-quality products at great prices?
+You've come to the right place!
+Our shop offers a seamless and easy-to-navigate shopping experience, providing you with a variety of items at your fingertips.
+Whether you're shopping for tech gadgets, fashion, or home goods, TOA has something for everyone.

+Browse, shop, and enjoy fast shipping—all in one place.

+Call to Action (CTA):
+Start Shopping Now!

+About Page Text:
+Headline:
+About TOA Shop

+Body Text:
+TOA Shop is built with you in mind!
+We aim to provide a user-friendly online shopping experience, offering an extensive selection of products powered by the TOA API.
+Our goal is to give you a smooth and efficient way to find the items you need, whether it's the latest gadgets, stylish apparel, or home essentials.

+What sets us apart is our focus on simplicity and accessibility.
+With just a few clicks, you can explore products, add them to your cart, and check out seamlessly.
+We also ensure that the products on our site are constantly updated, so you never miss out on the latest trends and best deals.

+Our mission is simple: Make online shopping easy, fun, and hassle-free for everyone.

+Call to Action (CTA):
+Have questions?
+Reach out to our support team anytime!